Nikola Karev: Legacy

 Karev's sarcophagus inside the Makedonium in Kruševo.

 After World War II, the Kruševo Republic was promulgated as a historical predecessor of the new Socialist Republic of Macedonia by the Macedonian historiography.
 The focal point in the establishment of socialist continuity with the events of 1903 was Karev because of his socialist views.
 His name was part of the anthem of SR Macedonia: "Today over Macedonia."
 However, later it was removed without an official explanation.
 On August 2, 1948, a plaque was unveiled on his house, and a statue was erected in 1952.
 In 1953, on the 50th anniversary of the Ilinden Uprising, Karev's remains were transferred to his hometown Kruševo from the village of Rajčani where he was buried in 1905.
 However, there was no reinterment and his remains were placed in the storage of the town's historical museum.
 According to anthropologist Keith Brown, this decision may have been result of the suspicion of Bulgarian baggage in Karev's legacy by the communist leaders in this period, despite the efforts to commemorate him.
-Nevetheless, by the 1960s his name was firmly acclaimed.
+Nevertheless, by the 1960s his name was firmly acclaimed.
 In 1969 the Yugoslav leader Josip Broz Tito paid tribute by laying a wreath on Karev's statue.
 In April 1990, his remains were ceremonially transferred to a sarcophagus placed in the Ilinden Uprising memorial, in the presence of Karev's family and representatives of the government.

 In North Macedonia, he is regarded as an ethnic Macedonian.
 In 2008, a large bronze equestrian monument of Nikola Karev was placed in front of Parliament Building in Skopje, cast by the Ferdinando Marinelli Artistic Foundry of Florence, Italy.